 Habitual offenders, those with five or more paid or unpaid tickets, will be placed on an immobilization report, booted, charged a boot fee of $100, their parking privileges will be revoked and they will be required to meet with the Parking Management Coordinator.
 They will be placed in restricted parking for two weeks without use of a vehicle, after which time, should they violate again, they will be towed at their expense and lose vehicle privileges for the remainder of the academic year or the first semester of the following year.

-Bucknell University does not issue permanent handicapped parking permits, and will only honor State issued handicap placards and plates.
-Please indicate on permit request, where provided, if you have a current State HP placard or plate.
+Bucknell University does not issue permanent disabled parking permits, and will only honor State issued disabled placards and plates.
+Please indicate on permit request, where provided, if you have a current State disabled placard or plate.

 Vehicles subject to towing at the owner’s/operator’s expense include, but are not limited to: